RuntimeRascal/get-json-patches/README.md

 - [ ] Implement append to array with `-` in path
 - > Currently the array functionality will just replace entire array if array lengths differ and will only iterate array when lengths are the same.
 - [ ] [rfc6901](https://datatracker.ietf.org/doc/html/rfc6901/) pointer should be `''` rather then `'/'` to point at root

+## Notes
+For array comparisons the length of the arrays are compared first and if different then the entire array is replaced at the path.
+If array lengths are the same, we loop over the array comparing the value at same index from first array with second array.
+If values are different then a set op patch will be returned at `/arrayPath/<index>` path.